ManhanGroup/massbuilds/rails/README.md

 3. Run `bin/setup`

 4. To fill development database with an initial set of values, you can get a .dump file and load it in with `pg_restore`.
-First run `scp massbuilds@prep.mapc.org:/home/massbuilds/massbuilds.dump massbuilds.dump`, then run `pg_restore -a -d massbuilds_development -O -t users -t developments massbuilds.dump`.
+First run `scp calbuilds@prep.mapc.org:/home/calbuilds/calbuilds.dump calbuilds.dump`, then run `pg_restore -a -d calbuilds_development -O -t users -t developments calbuilds.dump`.
 You may need to run the `pg_restore` command a few times.

 5. Run the following:
 ```